 Alberta Liberal Leader David Khan issues statement on National Indigenous Peoples Day

-“We, as a society, and our governments must accept the conclusions of the Final Report of the National Inquiry on Murdered & Missing Indigenous Women & Girls (“MMIWG”) that genocide was perpetrated on Indigenous Peoples, and act on its 231 individual “Calls for Justice” and the 94 “Calls to Action” of the Truth and Reconciliation Commission.
-Parliament and provincial Legislatures must enshrine the UN Declaration on the Rights of Indigenous Peoples (“UNDRIP”) into law.
+“It has now been almost a year since the publication of the Final Report of the National Inquiry on Murdered & Missing Indigenous Women & Girls (“MMIWG”) which concluded that genocide was perpetrated on Indigenous Peoples and called for 231 “imperative” “Calls for Justice”, and almost five years since the Truth and Reconciliation Commission published its 94 “Calls to Action”.
+Little progress has been made to implement any of these, and Parliament and most provincial Legislatures — including Alberta’s — have yet to enshrine the United Nations Declaration on the Rights of Indigenous Peoples (“UNDRIP”) into law.

 “Indigenous Albertans also face greater economic challenges as well.
-In 2017 the unemployment rate for Indigenous Albertans was 12 per cent compared to the 7.7 per cent unemployment rate for non-Indigenous Albertans.
-“Economic reconciliation” includes sharing resource revenues and opportunities with Indigenous communities, including Indigenous equity participation or ownership in resource and infrastructure projects like the Trans Mountain Pipeline and expansion.
+According to the 2019 Indigenous Economic Progress Report, the gap between Indigenous and non-Indigenous employment rates was still 8.4 per cent.
+“Economic reconciliation” includes sharing resource revenues and opportunities with Indigenous nations and communities, including Indigenous equity participation or ownership in resource and infrastructure projects like the Trans Mountain Pipeline expansion.

 “Both the Alberta and Federal Governments must do more to resolve these serious issues.
-We must address the rising number of Indigenous children in state care, close funding gaps, guarantee access to clean water, improve education and eliminate the gap in funding for on-reserve vs. off-reserve schools, and provide sustainable police services.
+We must address the rising number of Indigenous children in state care and empower and fund First Nations government agencies to provide their own child and family services, guarantee access to clean water, improve education and eliminate the gap in funding for on-reserve vs. off-reserve schools, and provide sustainable police services.